emu-russia/psxcpu/Readme.md

 :warning: The information was moved from the old wiki in Russian.
 Information may need to be clarified here and there, and all sections will be translated to Eng.

-## Обзор IC103
+## IC103 Overview

-Центральный процессор на всех ревизиях материнских плат представлен одной большой микросхемой на 208 контактов, под индексом IC103.
+The CPU on all revisions of the motherboard is represented by one large chip with 208 pins, under the designation IC103.

 |PCB|PU-7|older PU-8|newer PU-8|PU-18|PU-20|PU-22|PU-23|PM-41|PM-41(2)|
 |---|---|---|---|---|---|---|---|---|---|